-Current Reading: 77%, which is a Positive Indication.
+Current Reading: 76%, which is a Positive Indication, because it has to be greater than 65%.

 SECOND REQUIREMENT

 To be Positive (invested "In the Market"), there must be 2 out of 3 positive confirming indications, those being RSI>50%, and MACD and Slow Stochastics being "positive".